 On Linux, you can use smartmontools to read the SMART data of a drive; see this good introduction to reading SMART data.

-Note that, if your the device is behind a USB controller, you must not use the “-d ata” argument that you normally need to access SATA disks accessed with libata (as per “man smartctl”).
+Note that, if your device is behind a USB controller, you must not use the “-d ata” argument that you normally need to access SATA disks accessed with libata (as per “man smartctl”).
 If you add “-d ata”, the tool will complain “Smartctl: Device Read Identity Failed (not an ATA/ATAPI device)” and not read any health information or change any setting, even with “-T verypermissive”.

 Interpreting SMART attributes in general